 If you own an iPhone, then you’re never without a camera to snap a photo of a food truck or mouth watering food truck cuisine that catches your eye.
-And if you have an iPhone 3GS, iPhone 4 or iPhone 4S, you can record digital video to document a food truck event.
-Here are 5 tips to help you take better iPhone photos and videos with your Apple smartphone.
+And if you have an iPhone 3GS or newer you can record digital video to document a food truck event.
+Here are 5 food truck photography tips to help you take better iPhone photos and videos with your Apple smartphone.

 Steadying Your iPhone to Get Good Photos